ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 ## Undisclosed

-The placeholder indicating that a payload was not disclosed is represented as described in [@!I-D.ietf-jose-json-web-proof, Section 6] (Serializations).
+The placeholder indicating that a payload was not disclosed is represented as described in [@!I-D.ietf-jose-json-web-proof, section 6] (Serializations).

 # Example JPT and CPT

-See the examples in [@I-D.ietf-jose-json-proof-algorithms, Section A.1].
+See the examples in [@I-D.ietf-jose-json-proof-algorithms, section A.1].

 # Security Considerations {#security}